samyiin/IdentifierNameNormalization/README.md

 Python library *inflection* uses the logic regarding underscore and combination of upper and lower letters, but it doesn't keep the original capitalization, neither does it split numbers.
 We need the original caitalization for the masters thesis.
 So I guess I will just write one parser myself.

 ## Splitting softwords
 By our definition above, soft words will only contain English Letters.
 (Because we splitted it by numbers and underscores).
-Now a softword can be a concatenation of one or more of the following things:
+Now a softword can be a concatenation of one or more of the following components:

     dictionary word
     single letter